New deposit of biological material

 a copy of the receipt of that new deposit issued by the depositary institution is forwarded to the EPO within four months of the date of the new deposit, stating the number of the European patent application or patent.

 The non-availability may occur because, for example:

 the material has degraded such that it is no longer viable, or

 the authority with which the original deposit was made no longer qualifies for that kind of material, either under the Budapest Treaty or under bilateral agreements with the EPO.

 In either case (a) or (b) above, a new deposit must be made within three months of the depositor's being notified of the non-availability of the organism by the depositary institution (Art.
-4(1)(d) BT Budapest Treaty).
+4(1)(d) Budapest Treaty).
 This is subject to the exception, where:

 the non-availability of the deposit is for the above reason (b), and